Applications for 2018 Inclusion Program are now closed. To be placed on a waitlist or for more information, please click here.

 How do I apply?

-Early January – Applications open for new and returning campers (online application will be found here)
+January 3- Applications open for new and returning campers (online application will be found here)

-Mid January – Applications due for new and returning campers
+January 30- Applications due for new and returning campers

-Early February – General registration open – may register for the weeks we are able to accommodate
+February 16 – Decisions returned and you may register for the weeks we are able to accommodate

-- The application asks for demographic information, information about your camper, and requests for which camps and week you would like to attend.
+- The application asks for demographic information, information about your camper, a Professional Questionnaire to be filled out by a teacher, therapist, etc, and requests for which camps and week you would like to attend.
 We will make every effort to accommodate as many campers as possible for as many weeks as possible within our capacity to serve campers safely and effectively.
 Returning campers will be given priority, and space is limited.

 - Financial aid is also available on a need-basis.
 Click here for more information.